egonbraun/workstations/README.md

 ### Release

-Release a new version of the project to GitHub.
+Release a new version of the project to GitHub using the [gh](https://cli.github.com/) tool.

 ```sh
 task release